Ukrainian firm applies to make Russia's COVID-19 vaccine, sparking political dilemma

 But he was also quoted as saying “...it is impossible to explain to Ukrainian society why not take the vaccine from Russia if America and Europe do not give you the vaccine.
 It is impossible to explain that to anyone who dies.”

-Zelenskiy’s government is looking to secure COVID-19 vaccines from China and the global COVAX scheme for poorer nations to fight the pandemic.
+Zelenskiy’s government expects to receive COVID-19 vaccines from China and the global COVAX scheme for poorer nations to fight the pandemic.

+Stepanov said Ukraine would sign more contracts with trusted manufacturers in the near future.

 Writing by Matthias Williams.
 Editing by Mark Potter